Amtrak: Labor issues

-Environmental impacts

-Amtrak's environmental impact
+Environmental impact

 Per passenger mile, Amtrak is 30–40 percent more energy-efficient than commercial airlines and automobiles overall, though the exact figures for particular routes depend on load factor along with other variables.
-The electrified trains in the NEC are considerably more efficient than Amtrak's diesels and can feed energy captured from regenerative braking back to the electrical grid.
-Passenger rail is also very competitive with other modes in terms of safety per mile.
+Amtrak's rolling stock is mostly diesel, with electric locomotives being used along the Northeast Corridor and a limited number of dual-mode locomotives along the Empire Corridor; electrified trains are considerably more efficient than diesels, produce less carbon dioxide, and can feed energy captured from regenerative braking back into the electrical grid.

-In 2005, Amtrak's carbon dioxide equivalent emissions were 0.411 lbs/mi (0.116 kg per km).
-For comparison, this is similar to a car with two people, about twice as high as the UK rail average (where more of the system is electrified), about four times the average US motorcoach, and about eight times a Finnish electric intercity train or fully loaded fifty-seat coach.
+In 2005, Amtrak's carbon dioxide equivalent emissions per passenger were 0.411 lbs/mi (0.116 kg per km).
+This amount is similar to that of a car with two people, about twice as high as the UK rail average (where more of the system is electrified), about four times the average US motorcoach, and about eight times a Finnish electric intercity train or fully loaded fifty-seat coach.
 It is, however, about two thirds of the raw CO2-equivalent emissions of a long-distance domestic flight.

-Amtrak operates over thirty passenger train routes throughout the U.S. and Canada.
-According to a 2009 UK study, rail transport on passenger trains produces significantly less greenhouse gas emissions per unit distance than both road transport and domestic air transport in the UK.

-Amtrak operates diesel, electric, and dual-mode (diesel and electric) locomotives.
-Diesel-powered engines produce more greenhouse gas emissions during operation than electric trains.

-As for the locational pollution directly from Amtrak operation, their diesel trains cause more regional air pollution, impacting the ecosystems around the sites of operation.
-Also, more stops along train routes can lead to higher greenhouse gas emissions.
+Diesel trains cause additional regional air pollution, impacting the ecosystems around the sites of operation.
+More stops along train routes can lead to higher greenhouse gas emissions.

 Amtrak rail facilities located in Delaware were cited as the state's largest source of polychlorinated biphenyl (PCB) contamination into the Delaware River, which build up in the tissue of animals and are human carcinogens.